cakephp/docs/en/getting-started/cakephp-conventions.rst

 files.
 Convention also makes for a very uniform system development, allowing other developers to jump in and help more easily.

-CakePHP's conventions have been distilled out of years of web development experience and best practices.
+CakePHP's conventions have been distilled from years of web development experience and best practices.
 While we suggest you use these conventions while developing with CakePHP, we should mention that many of these tenets are easily overridden – something that is